-Select if the Distributor should run on your PC or on a different one.
-If the Distributor is running on another PC, you need to specify IP address and Port.
+By default the Distributor is running on the local computer.
+The port can be changed if is already used by a different program.
+If the Distributor should run on another PC, you need to specify IP address in the config file.
 For more details see the section Distributor.